Azure/azure-powershell/src/Resources/Policy.Autorest/docs/New-AzPolicyExemption.md

 ```

 ### -Description
-This message will be part of response in case of policy violation.
+The description of the policy exemption.

 ```yaml
 Type: System.String